Jak-Kav/MobiFlight-FirmwareSource/README.md

 # Jak Kav Custom Firmware
 This is my custom firware for the MobiFlight modules.
 It allows the user to use my custom LCD for the FCU.
+<b>There is a pre-built HEX file hardcoded with the pins detailed below</b>

 It is currently set to bypass it's own Custom set up, and be setup as an exisiting LCD Module.
 It will send a string as it's LCD output, and that will be converted to a method in the custom LCD library.